Tengzin/ClimaWeatherApp/README.md

 ![alt text](ss1.png)

-Upon pressing the "Get Weather" button, the user is showed conditions in Toronto.
+Upon pressing the "Get Weather" button, the user is showed conditions in the new location.

 ![alt text](ss2.png)